 SMAS facelift techniques involve either lifting a flap of SMAS, removing a strip, and stitching it into place (SMASectomy), or folding it on itself (SMAS plication)

-CONCEPT FACELIFT – This is a marketing term for an operation that is very similar to the MACS lift.
+CONCEPT FACELIFT™ – This is a marketing term for an operation that is very similar to the MACS lift.
 The advantage is that it requires a local anesthetic and is quick.
-The results show that it does not last as long as more established techniques.
+There does not appear to be published peer-reviewed evidence on whether the results last as long as other SMAS based techniques

 In addition, there are additional procedures that can be done at the time of your facelift, such as: